actions-marketplace-validations/hugoalh_trigger-ifttt-webhook-applet-ghaction/README.md

   </tr>
 </table>

-> **⚠ Important:** In order to use NodeJS as entrypoint, please ensure the software(s) is already installed and meeted the requirement; Add an extra step before this with `actions/setup-node` is recommended.
+> **⚠ Important:** In order to use NodeJS as entrypoint, please ensure the software(s) is already installed and meeted the requirement; Add an extra step before this step with [`actions/setup-node`](https://github.com/actions/setup-node) is recommended.

 ### 📥 Input